KarolChamski/Finance-App/README.md

 # Finance App :dollar: :chart:
-Finance app which use API connection to exchange your money by current rate.
+Finance app which use API connection to exchange your money by current rate.<br/>
-App made with Vue.js
+App made with Vue.js<br/>
-Current balance is stored in vuex store and use vuex features to balance modification.
+Current balance is stored in vuex store and use vuex features to balance modification.<br/>
-A basic vue routing & active link has been applied.
+A basic vue routing & active link has been applied.<br/>
-History page store all done transactions.
+History page store all done transactions.<br/>

 ### Technologies used
-I created this App with Vue 3, using vuex and vue routing.
+I created this App with Vue 3, using vuex and vue routing.<br/>
 Styling was made with SCSS pre-processor.

 ## DEMO